leolelion/jersey-recognition/Journal.md

 ### Antonio
 - Working on extracting tracklets and frames into appropriate formats from diy dataset filming.
 ### Henry
 - Ran Post legibility classifier crops through the Superresolution model.
+- Making the dataset for the new dataset for demo.
+- Setting up the device for demonstration in the class.
+- Fixed bugs with last part of the pipeline where it is causing issues for cases where there is single frame left after the model processing.

 # Eleventh week 26/March/2025
 ## Work Done